 THE Livingston Film Series

-The Livingston Film Series presents a variety of independent features, documentaries, local films, and special screenings on the second Thursday of January - May and then again in September & November in the Dulcie Theatre at the Shane Lalani Center for the Arts.
+The Livingston Film Series presents a variety of independent features, documentaries, local films, and special screenings on the second Thursday of January - May and then again in September & November in the Dulcie Theatre.

 Admission is free.
-No reservations or tickets required.
+No reservations or tickets required unless otherwise stated.

 The Livingston Film Series is generously sponsored by